vict0rcarvalh0/pinocchio-guide/README.md

 }
 ```

+### WithdrawNonceAccount
-- WithdrawNonceAccount: Allows withdrawing lamports from a Nonce account to a destination account.
+Allows withdrawing lamports from a Nonce account to a destination account.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},